Jane Rosenberg, America’s Best Courtroom Sketch Artist, Prepared Her Whole Life for Trump

 Jane Rosenberg didn’t know if she’d make it.
-On August 20th, she was two hours outside of New York when she got an email about the Steve Bannon arraignment hearing for conspiracy.
+On August 20, 2020, she was two hours outside of New York when she got an email about the Steve Bannon arraignment hearing for conspiracy.
 Time was ticking, traffic was raging and her stress was mounting.
 But luckily she slipped into Manhattan’s federal court with plenty of time, her portfolio, paper, pastels, paper towels and binoculars in tow.
-Soon her courtroom sketch of the former White House Chief Strategist, who that day was indicted for fraud, ran rampant across the internet.
-Clad in a white oxford shirt, white mask and handcuffs, his shaggy hair made way for pleading eyes, a pathetic sight rendered almost expressionistically by the skilled hand of its artist.
+Soon her courtroom sketch of the former White House chief strategist, who that day was indicted for fraud, ran rampant across the internet.
+Clad in a white Oxford shirt, white mask and handcuffs, his shaggy hair made way for pleading eyes, a pathetic sight rendered almost expressionistically by the skilled hand of its artist.

 But Rosenberg will tell you that her job is only to draw what she sees.

 “My job as a courtroom artist is to try to remain neutral all the time.
 I’m not trying to have an opinion in my work,” she says.
 “If somebody displays emotion, then that’s what I have to try to capture.”
 And after 40 years, Rosenberg has seen a wealth of moments both emotive and historical.